Ayms/node-typedarray/README.md

 node-typedarray
 ===

-Simple examples/methods showing how to mix node.js's Buffers and W3C Typed Arrays
+Simple examples/methods showing how to mix node.js's Buffers and standard Typed Arrays

+This repo is deprecated now, see [Ayms/abstract-tls](https://github.com/Ayms/abstract-tls) for optimized functions.

 ## Rationale :